izayoijiichan/VGO/Documentation~/UniVGO/Installation.md

 This applies to shaders in the UniGLTF folder.

 ___
-Last updated: 17 September, 2020
+Last updated: 1 December, 2020
 Editor: Izayoi Jiichan

 *Copyright (C) 2020 Izayoi Jiichan.
 All Rights Reserved.*